Presbyterianism: Africa

+The Presbyterian Church in Cameroon is a member of reformed churches in Cameroon.

 Kenya

-The Presbyterian Church of East Africa, based in Kenya, is particularly strong, with 500 clergy and 4 million members.
+The Presbyterian Church of East Africa, based in Kenya, has 500 clergy and 4 million members.

 Malawi

-The Reformed Presbyterian Church in Malawi has 150 congregations and 17 000–20 000 members.
+The Reformed Presbyterian Church in Malawi (RPCM) has 150 congregations and 17 000–20 000 members.
 It was a mission of the Free Presbyterian church of Scotland.
 The Restored Reformed Church works with RPCM.
 Evangelical Presbyterian Church in Malawi is an existing small church.
 Part of the Presbyterian Church in Malawi and Zambia is known as CCAP, Church of Central Africa-Presbyterian.
-Often the churches there have one main congregation and a number of prayer houses develop.
+Often the churches there have one main congregation and a number of prayer houses.
 Education, health ministries, and worship and spiritual development are important.

 Southern Africa

-Southern Africa is a major base of Reformed and Presbyterian Churches.
+The Bantu Presbyterian Church of South Africa was formed in 1923, following missionary work by the Free Church of Scotland with indigenous Africans at the Lovedale Mission.
+In 1992, it was renamed as the Reformed Presbyterian Church.
+In 1999, it united with the (historically European) Presbyterian Church in South Africa to form the Uniting Presbyterian Church in Southern Africa.